MaterializeInc/terraform-provider-materialize/CONTRIBUTING.md

 ## Cutting a release

 To cut a new release of the provider, create a new tag and push that tag.
-This will trigger a Github Action to generate the artifacts necessary for the Terraform Registry.
+This will trigger a GitHub Action to generate the artifacts necessary for the Terraform Registry.

 ```bash
 git tag -a vX.Y.Z -m vX.Y.Z